ParallelSSH/parallel-ssh/README.rst

 :A:
    In short, the tools are intended for different use cases.

-   ``ParallelSSH`` satisfies uses cases for a parallel SSH client library that scales well over hundreds to hundreds of thousands of hosts - per `Design And Goals`_ - a use case that is very common on cloud platforms and virtual machine automation.
+   ``ParallelSSH`` is a parallel SSH client library that scales well over hundreds to hundreds of thousands of hosts - per `Design And Goals`_ - a use case that is very common on cloud platforms and virtual machine automation.
 It would be best used where it is a good fit for the use case at hand.

    Fabric and tools like it on the other hand are not well suited to such use cases, for many reasons, performance and differing design goals in particular.
 The similarity is only that these tools also make use of SSH to run commands.